linuxsand/MiscScripts/resize_photo/readme.md

-A script to resize photos, optionally zip them.
+A script to resize photos, optionally to zip them.